andrewmcodes/bridgetown-inline-svg/README.md

 ### Attributes

-Set attributes just like you would in HTML.
+Set attributes like you would in HTML:

-For example:

 ```liquid
 {% svg assets/svg/square.svg width=24 class="text-indigo-600" foo="bar" %}